ellenle26/quodaitestwoserver/README.md

 --> Yes.
 Because it is easier to declare state and using function.<br/>

 <br/>
-What would you improve?<br/>
+4. What would you improve?<br/>
 --> Adding highlights to local storage so reloading page won't affect the list.<br/>

 <br/>
-How did you prevent wasted renders?<br/>
+5. How did you prevent wasted renders?<br/>
 --> Devide each render part to separated components.
-Like, issue list is a component, and highlight list is another component, so when i change pages, highlight list don't render again.
+Like, issue list is a component, and highlight list is another component, so when i change pages, highlight list don't render again.<br/>

 <br/>
-How did you handle side-effects (e.g. data fetching)?
+6. How did you handle side-effects (e.g. data fetching)?
 What are the pros and cons?
 Why did you chose this approach?<br/>
 -->